Last updated July 27, 2017.

 - Medical physician groups and private practice

 As reported by the Atlanta Journal-Constitution, physicians and the public are gaining greater acceptance of FNPs and appreciate their vast contribution to primary care and health services.
-As an FNP in Georgia, you may experience an exciting time for the expanded role of your practice and reap the rewards of a lucrative career.
+This makes it an exciting time to expand your role and your practice and reap the rewards of a lucrative and rewarding nursing career.